-Does your company obtain, use or store personal data: anything from a name, e-mail address, photo, bank details, posts on social media, medical information or even an IP address?
+Does your company buy nolvadex us check out this site obtain, use or store personal data: anything from a name, e-mail address, photo, bank details, posts on social media, medical information or even an IP address?

 Whether you have 1 employee or 100, the answer is yes – you may not even realise it.
 Therefore, every single company needs to start getting clued up on General Data Protection Regulation (GDPR), which will replace the existing regulation (UK Data Protection Act 1998).

 GDPR will dramatically change the data landscape.
 It is the most comprehensive privacy and data protection law to come into effect in the past 20 years and will have an enormous impact on all businesses.
 As of May 25th 2018, we all have to comply with GDPR.

 If you think Britain exiting the EU means you don’t have to comply, then think again.
 The Information Commissioner’s Office (ICO) has already announced that Brexit will not affect the Regulation coming into force.

 A great part of an SME’s time is spent obtaining and using personal data.
 Think of it this way: all of your client information, contacts, newsletters – they all constitute data.
 GDPR’s aim is to shake up the way we process all of it.